-Summer is coming and with many camps shuttered and social distancing still in play, this is the time to start some backyard projects with your kids.
+With social distancing still in play, this is a great time to start some backyard projects with your kids.
 One project that many of us hope to do, but never get around to is composting.

 Worms, bacteria, critters, garbage...composting is not appealing to many people, understandably.
 But composting is a fantastic way to teach your child about the cycle of life or the brown food web, the magic of microbes, and give them some responsibility around the house.
 Getting started is easy and you can choose the composting project that is right for your family.